See Venus at its brightest

 Venus will pass between the Earth and sun on October 26, 2018.
 At that time, it will leave the evening sky to enter the morning sky.
 Astronomers call Venus’ passage between us and the sun an inferior conjunction of Venus.

 At inferior conjunction, Venus is at the new phase.
 That is, as it passes between us and the sun, its day side is facing entirely away from us.

 Venus exhibits its greatest illuminated extent about 36 days before – and after – inferior conjunction.

 Venus last reached its greatest eastern (evening) elongation (maximum angular separation) of 46 degrees from the setting sun on August 17, 2018.
 Venus will next reach its greatest western (morning) elongation of 47 degrees west of the rising sun on January 6, 2019.

 At greatest elongation, Venus is approximately 50 percent illuminated in sunshine.
 A greatest eastern (evening) elongation takes place about 72 days before an inferior conjunction, and a greatest western (morning) elongation comes about 72 days after an inferior conjunction.

 Let the golden triangle help you to remember these Venus’ milestones.
-The two base angles equal 72o and the apex angle equals 36o.
+The two base angles equal 72 degrees and the apex angle equals 36 degrees.
 Quite by coincidence, Venus’ greatest elongations happen some 72 days before and after inferior conjunction, and Venus’ greatest illuminated extent happens some 36 days before and after inferior conjunction.

 Bottom line: Venus’ greatest illuminated extent occurs on September 21, 2018.
-At greatest illuminated extent, Venus’ daytime side covers more square area on the sky’s dome than at any other time during its stint as the evening “star” (January 6 to October 26, 2018).
 It’s at and around this time that Venus shines most brightly in our sky.
+Watch for it!